killian-34/gym_fuzz1ng/README.md

 Jackson Killian and Susobhan Ghosh

 OpenAI Gym[0] environment for Reinforcement Learning based binary fuzzing.
-This repository contains a sample toy example to demonstrate the proof-of-concept for learning using RL.
-More examples can be added easily to the `gym_fuzz1ng/mods/` folder, and editing the corresponding `Makefile` instruction.
+This repository contains an engineered example prgoram to demonstrate the proof-of-concept for learning to take fuzz edit actions using RL.
+More programs can be added easily to the `gym_fuzz1ng/mods/` folder, and editing the corresponding `Makefile` instruction.
 This is part of the class project on Systems Security (CS263) at Harvard University, taught by Prof. James Mickens.

-The fuzzer implements a DQN to fuzz C programs.
+The fuzzer implements a Deep Q-Network to fuzz C programs.
-- State: Underlying system call counts
+- State: Underlying system call counts measured using strace
 - Actions: Given an input of size `t` bytes, an action corresponds to choosing one byte out of `t` bytes, and randomly flipping one bit in that chosen byte of the input.
 - Reward: Reward of 1 if new execution path is found, otherwise it is decaying, inversely proportional to the number of times the execution path has been seen before
-- Transition: The toy example has been set such that each branch triggers a new syscall.
+- Transition: The engineered example has been set such that each branch triggers a new syscall.
 This is a proof-of-concept example in order to overcome the limitation of not having exact basic block execution information; so this serves as a proxy for the same.
 So a new execution path will lead to change in sys call counts, essentially changing the